-For each acquisition, the individual option exists of measuring any shares not acquired either at fair value or at the proportionate share of the fair value of the acquiree’s net assets.
+For each acquisition, the individual option exists of measuring any shares not acquired either at fair value or at the proportionate share of the fair value of the acquired entity’s net assets.
 These non-controlling interests are recognized in the statement of financial position under the line item of the same name.

-Investments accounted for using the equity method are initially measured at cost when the acquisition is made.
+Investments accounted for using the equity method are initially measured at acquisition cost when the acquisition is made.
 If the cost exceeds the pro rata share of equity, the difference (goodwill) is included in the carrying amount of the investment.
-The carrying amount has to be tested for possible impairment losses as of the balance sheet date.
+The carrying amount has to be tested for possible impairment losses as of the reporting date.
 If the cost is lower than the share of equity at the time of acquisition, this difference is included in the carrying amount and recorded in the statement of income as income from investments in joint ventures and associates.
-The carrying amounts for these companies are increased or decreased annually to reflect their pro rata earnings, dividend payouts or other changes in equity.
+The carrying amounts for these entities are increased or decreased annually to reflect their pro rata earnings, dividend payouts or other changes in equity.
 If there is any indication that the value of the investment has been permanently reduced, an impairment is recognized in profit or loss.
 Long-term interests that, in substance, form part of the investor’s net investment in the entity are included in the statement of changes in equity.

 Estimates and Assumptions Used in Acquisitions and Consolidation

-The determination of the fair values of the acquired assets and liabilities requires certain estimates and assumptions, especially concerning the acquired intangible assets and property, plant and equipment, as well as the liabilities assumed and the useful lives of the acquired intangible assets, property, plant and equipment.
+Determining the fair values of the acquired assets and liabilities requires certain estimates and assumptions, especially concerning the acquired intangible assets and property, plant and equipment, as well as the liabilities assumed and the useful lives of the acquired intangible assets, property, plant and equipment.

 For significant business combinations, the purchase price allocation is carried out with assistance from independent third-party valuation specialists.
 The valuations are based on information available at the acquisition date.